Power Rankings: Top 10 TV Shows of 2025 (Updated Monthly)

 Genre: Hollywood Satire / Comedy

-About: The Studio is a sharp, fast-paced comedy set behind the scenes at a legendary Los Angeles movie studio.
+About: A change of heart.
+As this show lingers with me, I had to move it up.
+The Studio is a sharp, fast-paced comedy set behind the scenes at a legendary Los Angeles movie studio.
 Seth Rogen stars as Matt Remick, a lifelong cinephile who unexpectedly lands the top job at Continental Studios after his mentor (Catherine O’Hara) is ousted.
-Each episode unfolds like a mini-movie full of cameos.

 Honourable Mentions

-• Abbott Elementary (Disney+) – The best show not ranked, we need more 22 minute comedies.
+• Abbott Elementary S4 (Disney+) – The best show not ranked, we need more 22-minute comedies.

-• Prime Target (Apple TV+) – Started out really strong, but got bored as the season went on.
+• Prime Target (Apple TV+) – Started out really strong, but got boring as the season went on.

 • Daredevil: Born Again (Disney+) – Slowly paced and mildly interesting if you like the genre.